 War is a ceaseless fact of life in the World of Darkness.
-Poverty and lack of opportunity drives thousands of desperate youths to enlist in the armed forces, which hammers them into disciplined instruments of violence before rolling on the most accomplished and least scrupulous to high-paying private security firms.
+Poverty and lack of opportunity drives thousands of desperate youths to enlist in the armed forces, which hammers them into disciplined instruments of violence before rewarding the most deadly and least scrupulous with high-paying gigs as private mercenaries and killers for hire.
 Veterans too injured in body or mind to be of further use are spat onto the streets as change-begging homeless.
-All the while, the defense contractors who arm, supply, and increasingly staff the military line their pockets.
+All the while, defense contractors who arm, supply, and increasingly staff the military grow rich lining their pockets.
 Contacts and allies can include: commissioned officers, enlisted soldiers, discharged veterans, private bodyguards, other security contractors, and civilian employees.

 Army: Officer cadet (officer), recruit (enlisted)

 Navy: Officer candidate / midshipman (officer), recruit / seaman (enlisted)